AlexJReid/blog/content/posts/bigtable-filtering/index.md

 It is worth pointing out that unlike DynamoDB, Cloud Bigtable is a poor fit for small amounts of data.
 It has a fairly high entry-level cost and optimizations that it can only perform at scale, making it overkill in many scenarios.
 That said, some of the modelling techniques presented here will apply to the larger volume and velocity scenarios where Cloud Bigtable makes more sense.

-I am not suggesting you actually use Cloud Bigtable to build a product comments system, unless it was to be at a massive scale.
-Use DynamoDB, [Firestore](https://cloud.google.com/firestore), MySQL or one of the many alternatives. **However** ... if _comments as a service_ was your primary business offering, Cloud Bigtable could start to make more sense.
+Instead use DynamoDB, [Firestore](https://cloud.google.com/firestore), MySQL or one of the many alternatives. **However** ... if _comments as a service_ was your primary business offering, Cloud Bigtable could start to make more sense.

 ## Cloud Bigtable

-Cloud Bigtable is a managed NoSQL offering from Google Cloud, similar to the internal Bigtable service that powers some huge Google properties, including search and GMail.
+Cloud Bigtable is a managed NoSQL database from Google Cloud, similar to the internal Bigtable service that powers some huge Google properties, including search and GMail.

 >Cloud Bigtable stores data in massively scalable tables, each of which is a sorted key/value map.
 The table is composed of rows, each of which typically describes a single entity, and columns, which contain individual values for each row.
 Each row is indexed by a single row key, and columns that are related to one another are typically grouped together into a column family.
 Each column is identified by a combination of the column family and a column qualifier, which is a unique name within the column family.
 [More..](https://cloud.google.com/bigtable/docs/overview#storage-model)